Kimura-881014/ML/README.md

 ## horse_01.py
 Scraping past race data from sites that post horse race results, I use scikit-learn and Pytorch's NN model to predict race results.

+## simple_sklearn.ipynb
+Summarizes sklearn usage and model features using various models and datasets